Electron microscope: Transmission electron microscope (TEM)

 The original form of the electron microscope, the transmission electron microscope (TEM), uses a high voltage electron beam to illuminate the specimen and create an image.
 An electron beam is produced by an electron gun, with the electrons typically having energies in the range 20 to 400 keV, focused by electromagnetic lenses, and transmitted through a thin specimen.
 When it emerges from the specimen, the electron beam carries information about the structure of the specimen that is then magnified by the lenses of the microscope.
 The spatial variation in this information (the "image") may be viewed by projecting the magnified electron image onto a detector.
 For example, the image may be viewed directly by an operator using a fluorescent viewing screen coated with a phosphor or scintillator material such as zinc sulfide.
 More commonly a high-resolution phosphor is coupled by means of a lens optical system or a fibre optic light-guide to the sensor of a digital camera.
-A different approach is to use a direct electron detector which has no scintillator, which addresses some of the limitations of scintillator-coupled cameras.

 For many years the resolution of TEMs was limited by aberrations of the electron optics, primarily the spherical aberration.
 In most recent instruments hardware correctors can reduce spherical aberration and other aberrations, improving the resolution in high-resolution transmission electron microscopy (HRTEM) to below 0.5 angstrom (50 picometres), enabling magnifications of more than 50 million times.
 The ability of HRTEM to determine the positions of atoms within materials is useful for many areas of research and development.